awsdocs/aws-doc-sdk-examples/ruby/example_code/secretsmanager/README.md

 # AWS SDK for Ruby code examples for Amazon Secrets Manager

 ## Purpose
 This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate Amazon Secrets Manager.

+AWS Secrets Manager helps you protect secrets needed to access your applications, services, and IT resources.

 ## Code examples
-This is a workspace where you can find the following AWS SDK for Ruby version 3 (v3) Amazon Secrets Manager examples:

 ### API examples
 - [Get all secrets in an AWS Region](./sm_get_secrets.rb)